syncfusion-content/javascript-docs/js/OlapClient/Getting-Started.md

 }
 {% endhighlight %}

-Now, OlapClient is rendered OlapChart and PivotGird with Customer Count over a period of fiscal  years.
+Now, OlapClient is rendered with OlapChart and PivotGird showing Customer Count over a period of fiscal years.

 {% include image.html url="/js/OlapClient/Getting-Started_images/OlapClient.png" %}

 ###WCF
 This section demonstrates the utilization of WCF service as endpoint binding OLAP datasource to a simple OlapClient.
-For more details on this topic, [click here](http://help.syncfusion.com/js/olapclient/data-binding).
+For more details on this topic, [click here](http://help.syncfusion.com/js/olapclient/data-binding#wcf).